mrocklin/blog/_posts/work/2015-07-23-Imperative.md

 In these cases I tend to see people do two things

-1. Fall back to `multiprocessing` or some other explicit form of parallelism
+1. Fall back to `multiprocessing`, `MPI` or some other explicit form of parallelism
 2. Perform mental gymnastics to fit their problem into Spark using a clever choice of keys.
 These cases often fail to acheive much speedup.